What we do

 Our mission is to reduce road deaths and injuries by supporting and encouraging partnerships between the private sector and road safety professionals to promote the safe design and use of vehicles and roads by sharing knowledge and encouraging innovation.

 Campaigns and Programmes

 Each year the most outstanding examples of international road safety achievements and initiatives are given public recognition through the scheme.
-Nominations are now being invited and will be considered under five main categories based on the five pillars of the Global Plan for a Decade of Action.
-With so many innovative programmes now being rolled out across Britain and Europe the judges are keen to identify those which are proving a success.
+Nominations for 2015 are now being invited and will be considered under five main categories based on the five pillars of the Global Plan for a Decade of Action.
+With so many innovative programmes now being rolled out across the world the judges are keen to identify those which are proving a success.

-Details of how to nominate and other useful information can be found on the Awards website.
+Details of how to nominate for 2015 and other useful information can be found on the Awards website.

 Young Driver Focus

 RoadSafe is pleased to support the second “Young driver focus” event which is one again being organised by Road Safety GB and FirstCar.
 It will be held at the RAC Club in central London on 15th April 2015, courtesy of the RAC Foundation and will focus on cutting young driver casualties now and in the future.
 As this suggests the presentations will be forward-focused rather than a retrospective look at young driver collisions and casualties.

 New research shows that, rather than there being a 'hard core', the number of drivers' to whom the 'prolific illegal driver' label may be applied is perhaps much broader.

 22 April: Nairobi to invest in walking and cycling

 Share the Road brings together the environment and safety agendas in the context of urban transport in the developing world where the majority, pedestrians and cyclists, are disadvantaged on the road.